sul-dlss/cocina-models/README.md

 ## Testing validation changes

-If there is a possibility that a model or validation change will conflict with some existing objects then [validate-cocina](https://github.com/sul-dlss/dor-services-app/blob/main/bin/validate-cocina) should be used for testing.
+If there is a possibility that a model, mapping, or validation change will conflict with some existing objects then [validate-cocina](https://github.com/sul-dlss/dor-services-app/blob/main/bin/validate-cocina) should be used for testing.
 This must be run on sdr-infra since it requires deploying a branch of cocina-models.

 1. Create a cocina-models branch containing the proposed change and push to GitHub.
 2. On sdr-infra, check out `main`, update the `Gemfile` so that cocina-models references the branch, and `bundle install`.